• Skip to main content

 • Contact

-Mouthwatering mushrooms cooked with fresh roma tomatoes and tomato sauce.
-This warm, saucy, and hearty dish is best served with homemade flatbread, rice, or toasted slice of french bread.
+Mouthwatering mushrooms cooked with crushed tomatoes.
+This warm, saucy, and hearty dish is best served with homemade flatbread, rice, or a toasted slice of French bread.

 (This post may have affiliate links.
 Please see my disclosure.)